 Offering sugar-sand beaches and bright blue water, Sardinia is known the world over for having some of the best beaches in Italy.
 Arutas beach on the Sinis peninsula is a tourist favorite, along with Spiaggia dis Piscinas, which sits on Costa Verde.
 Home to the island’s most exclusive hotels, Costa Smeralda offers the most beautiful beaches as well, like Spiaggia del Principe, which wraps around the blue-green lagoon.
 Spiaggia Rena Bianca, which is a part of the resort Santa Teresa di Gallura, sits on the northeast coast of the island and offers some of Sardinia’s softest sand and clearest, shallowest waters.
 The beach offers views of the mint-hued Strait of Bonifacio, and you can even spot the neighboring isle of Corsica.
 For a more active beach day, Cala Goloritze is flanked by craggily limestone cliffs, and the climb up offers views of the shimmering blue water and collection of rugged rock formations.

-Sardinia offers a little bit of everything, including beaches (see above), shopping, yachting, wine-tasting, and even prehistoric archaeology.
-The ruins of Arzachena, located in Costa Smeralda, date back as early as 1,000 BC.
+Sardinia offers a little bit of everything, including beaches (see above), shopping, yachting, wine tasting, and even prehistoric archaeology.
+The ruins of Arzachena, located in Costa Smeralda, date as early as 1,000 BC.
 With over 7,000 towers, burial sites, and ancient artifacts, these sites—or nuraghi—are well worth the visit.
-With a UNESCO heritage accolation, these nuraghi —which are completely unique to the island—can be found throughout Sardinia.
-Another collection, near the postcard perfect town of Alghero, is Santu Antine-Torralba.
-One of the most famous sites, this one boasts hidden passageways, massive boulders, and even spiral staircases that date back to the early 16th century BC.
+With a UNESCO heritage designation, these nuraghi—which are completely unique to the island—can be found throughout Sardinia.
+Another collection, near the postcard-perfect town of Alghero, is Santu Antine-Torralba.
+One of the most famous sites, this one boasts hidden passageways, massive boulders, and even spiral staircases that date back to the early 16th century.

 Where to Play